matro7sh/Yelaa/README.md

 Available Commands:
-  checkAndScreen Run httpx and gowitness help            Help about any command osint           Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan            It will run gobuster and store logs in .yelaa (by default)
+  checkAndScreen Run httpx and gowitness completion     Generate the autocompletion script for the specified shell help           Help about any command osint          Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan           It will run Nuclei templates, dirsearch and more.

 Flags:
   -c, --client string         Client name
+      --dry-run               Run in dry-run mode
   -e, --excludedType string   excluded type
   -h, --help                  help for create
+  -k, --insecure              Allow insecure certificate
+      --nuclei                Enable nuclei with the command
-  -k, --insecure              Allow insecure certificate -p, --proxy string          Add HTTP proxy
+      --path string           Output path (default "/home/$USER/.yelaa") -p, --proxy string          Add HTTP proxy
-  -s, --shared string         path to shared folder
+      --rate-limit int32      Rate limitation for nuclei and gobuster (default 100) -s, --shared string         path to shared folder
-      --path string           Output path (default "/home/$USER/.yelaa")
-      --nuclei                Run nuclei
-  -w  --wordlist string       Path to wordlist that's gobuster will use for scan command (default "yelaa.txt")

 Use "create [command] --help" for more information about a command.
+All temporary file have been succesfully removed
 ```

 > This script will create a default structure using `create` command, as well as a cherytree database with payloads for external testing and useful commands for internal testing